julienmcoding/guessingGame/README.md

 # guessingGame
-A funny guessing game created with JS
+A funny guessing game created with JS and CodeCademy.
+I only wrote the script.Js